 The outlier of the wayfinding hierarchy is the "Meet Me @" hardscape features in each district.
 The hardscape features become the iconic moment in each of the districts, and provide the "Instagrammable" moment while simultaneously giving the user a distinct location in regard to wayfinding.
-Each district has the slogan "Meet Me @" either "Colee Hammock", or "The Isles" inlaid in the hardscape.
+Each district has the slogan "Meet Me @" either "Downtown Las Olas" or "The Shops" inlaid in the hardscape.
 The words fill out the swirl that can be found in all of the iconography previously outlaid.
 These areas present the opportunity for public art installations and impromptu seating, creating meeting spots and gathering areas.
-There will be two to three of these hardscape features; one in the Colee Hammock District (near SE 15th Avenue), and at least one in The Isles District within a large rest node.
+In total there will be five of these hardscape features; three of which are in the western corridor; one in the Downtown District at Andrews Avenue. and two in The Shops District.